jvick1/Intro_to_SOL/airdrop-project/README.md

 Web3.js has a class `PublicKey` let's create a `new` one on our current `publicKey`.

+*TIP: We could also do `console.log(publicKey.toString())` which will show us the wallet address you typically see on Phantom Wallet.*

 Back to your Ubuntu terminal let's run the `index.js` file

 ```